 As a speaker, you will be granted a Business Pass for the GIC.
-It covers full conference access including all talks, all expo zones, access to Pitch&Match business meetings, to business lounge with drinks, snacks, and lunches as well as invitations to evening parties, again with free drinks and food.
+It covers full conference access including all talks, all expo zones, access to Pitch and Match business meetings, to business lounge with drinks, snacks, and lunches as well as invitations to evening parties, again with free drinks and food.

 Please fill the form below carefully and complete all required fields to help our Boards in assessing your talk.
 Information in fields marked with [public] will be used publicly to promote your talk, your person, and your company.
 The text might be subject to editorial work.
 The remaining fields are for internal use only.

-If you submitted a talk to GIC2015 or 2016 you are invited to log in using your original details.
+If you submitted a talk to GIC2015, 2016 or 2017 you are invited to log in using your original details.
 You can use forgotten password reminder option, if necessary.

 If you have any questions regarding the process, please do not hesitate to contact email@example.com.
 Note that this form is used for submitting talk proposals — if you’d like to organize a workshop during GIC, please contact firstname.lastname@example.org directly.